dvdzs8/DanceIt/README.md

 - [ ]  video zoom in or crop
 - [ ]  export button get a video with the note pop ups included
 - [ ]  accepts youtube URLs without playing ads every time a setting is changed…
-- [ ]  multiple video projects open at once
+- [ ]  multiple video projects open at once like a save slot screen
 - [ ]  toggle webcam display to act like an actual mirror
 - [ ]  youtube extension version in the future?
     - [ ]  all features included with the notes as well